amondnet/devcontainer-features/DEVELOPMENT.md

 When creating a new feature:

 - [ ] Create `devcontainer-feature.json` with proper metadata
+- [ ] Add `dependsOn` if feature requires homebrew or other features
 - [ ] Create `install.sh` with shebang `#!/usr/bin/env bash`
 - [ ] Add `set -e` at the top
 - [ ] Include common utility functions (check_packages, pkg_mgr_update, clean_up)
 - [ ] Use `check_packages` to install dependencies
 - [ ] Implement user detection (USERNAME=automatic pattern)
+- [ ] For Homebrew features: Use the Homebrew installation pattern with root handling
 - [ ] Install tools for detected user using `su - ${USERNAME}`
 - [ ] Copy configs to root if installing for non-root user
 - [ ] Add PATH exports to shell configs
+- [ ] Verify installation succeeded (check command exists, run --version)
 - [ ] Call `clean_up` at the end
 - [ ] Create test script in `test/feature-name/test.sh`
+- [ ] Add diagnostic output to test script for debugging failures
 - [ ] Test with multiple base images (ubuntu:latest, debian:latest, etc.)

 ## Common Mistakes to Avoid